BrokenSource/BrokenSource/Website/about/contact.md

 </div>

-!!! note "I live on **UTC-4 Timezone**, so I might be sleeping when you send me a message"
+!!! note "I live on **UTC-04:00 Timezone** (EDT), so I might be sleeping when you send me a message"
     Feel free to talk in any of the Languages:

     - 🇧🇷 **Brazilian Portuguese**, my Native Language